Calvin Sweeney

-Calvin Eugene Sweeney (born January 12, 1955) is an American former professional football wide receiver in the National Football League (NFL) for the Pittsburgh Steelers.
+Calvin Eugene Sweeney (born January 12, 1955) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Pittsburgh Steelers.
 He won Super Bowl XIV as a member of the Steelers.
-He played football at Perris High in Perris, California before playing college football at the University of Southern California.
+He played football at Perris High in Perris, California, before playing college football for the USC Trojans.
 He is noted for having caught the last pass thrown by Steelers Hall of Fame quarterback Terry Bradshaw for a touchdown on December 10, 1983.